A Teal school

 What do we think about the ongoing digital transformation, and digital tools in learning?
 We are actually quoting ourselves in the picture above.
 Digitalisation is definitely one of the driving factors behind the rapid evolution we are seeing in the world today, and it has changed and is continuously changing, our every day life.

 We believe that the right digital tools can be fantastic in helping kids learn and manage their own learning and development.
 Gamification can help make less engaging tasks more fun, and with the help of GPS-tracking tasks and challenges can move outdoors.
 VR-equipment can be used for meditation, learning to speak in front of a crowd, as well as exploring aspects of the Metaverse.

 The digital transformation also comes with the possibility of networking, content sharing, webinars, online education etc. which means schools can more easily become smaller, and areas (like many villages in Northern Sweden) that are today being depopulated can come alive again.

 There are actually so many possibilities in using digital tools for learning and learning management that we will probably have to discuss this separately sometime.
 And we haven’t even mentioned AI…

 But, we would also like to stress that we think the choice of tools have to be made very consciously.
-Nothing should be digitalised for the sake of digitalisation – we see many analogue processes that get a “digitalised form”, but the really good digital tools, no matter which area, are also changing the processes.
+Nothing should be digitalised for the sake of digitalisation – we see many analogue processes that get a “digitalised form”, but the really good digital tools, no matter in which area, are also changing the processes.
 Think of it like the difference in having tools for a digital world, compared to having digital tools.

 Look at Teal schools the same way, we talk about holistic human development in a digital world.